 I am Sondos Seif El-Din, a front-end developer in the Customer Facing Tools Team (CFTT) at Hive Streaming.

 In our team, we thrive to improve our design process and always experiment with the latest and the greatest.
 We believe that keeping an open mind and getting our hands dirty is absolutely crucial to ensure the quality of our products.
 Needless to say, our environment, processes, and tools move really fast, which makes proper documentation an essential step in our work, to assess our past endeavors, current status and eventually where we will be heading next.

 This article tells the story of the process that we at Hive Streaming went through to implement Insights.
 It has two main sections: Conceptualization and Insights 2.0 in action.
 In the conceptualization section, I go through the process of designing the workflow, how we organized various information in Event decomposition, and finally showing some sketches.
 In the in action section, I will take you through the final product, showing various interactions.
 Finally, I will wrap up with a conclusion.

-Streaming event: This refers to a video distribution event, whether it was a live event or an on-demand one.
+Streaming event: This refers to a video distribution event, whether it was/is a live or on-demand event.

 Catering to different user groups, we decided to follow a simple and basic pattern of progressive disclosure; a basic “Overview”, and an “Explore”.

 The app would be composed of two main views, an “Overview” and an “Explore”